 - The proliferation of prayer movements, initiatives, networks, houses of prayer, etc. The scope of their intercession ranges from a specific neighbourhood, to cities, regions, nations, social and political issues, and other religions (such as praying for Muslims during the 30 days of Ramadan).
 Cumulatively, it seems there is much more prayer happening in European Christianity than in recent memory – not least due to the presence of ethnic minority Christian communities which are deeply committed to prayer!

-- The emergence of pan-European ministry, such as the European Evangelical Alliance, Lausanne Europe, Revive Europe, Hope for Europe, and Pro-Christ.
+- The emergence of pan-European ministry, such as the European Evangelical Alliance, Lausanne Europe, Revive Europe, and Pro-Christ.

 - A growing ecumenism of the faithful that accepts theological and ecclesiological differences and recognizes the need for spiritual unity and cooperation in the face of increasing marginalization.
 Believers join across confessional, national and ethnic boundaries to maximize social, political and civic impact on the world's most secular continent.